Shell Beach Orange Beach

-For visitors to Gulf Shores and Orange Beach, the tides are a mysterious phenomenon that defies explanation.
+For visitors on Alabama's Beaches, the tides are a mysterious phenomenon that defies explanation.
 The folks who live and work on the Gulf Coast know tides determine the rhythm of life.
-That last statement is especially valid for those who fish on Alabama Beaches.
-The tide action has everything to do with that day's strategy to try to land a decent catch of fish.
+That last statement is especially valid for those who fish in the area.
+The tide action has everything to do with that day's strategy to try to land a decent catch.

 At other times of the year, anglers have luck fishing the high tides and low tides.
 Neap tides are tough even for the most experienced anglers.
 During the heat of the summer, high tide rules, according to Capt.
 Jay Gunn.